What is mentoring?

 In order to participate in the Mentoring Program, prospective mentors and mentees must first opt-in to the Mentoring e-Community.
 Here you can post a message expressing your desire to be mentored or to serve as a mentor, leaving your email address for connecting.
 Mentors and mentees may then reach out to one another to determine if a mentoring relationship is appropriate for both parties.

-ASHT members must log-in in order to access the e-Community.
+ASHT members must log in to access the e-Community.

 The American Society of Hand Therapists (ASHT) is an organization of hand therapy professionals dedicated to advancing the field of hand and upper extremity therapy by promoting education, advocacy, research and clinical standards.
 Mentoring plays an important part in the advancement of the specialty of hand therapy, therefore, ASHT encourages mentoring between the novice and advanced practitioner and provides the following resources to assist with the mentoring process.
 These resources are provided for general educational purposes and should not be considered as authoritative medical or legal guidance or a substitute for consultation with qualified professionals.
 ASHT makes no representations or warranties, express or implied, with respect to this information and specifically disclaims all warranties to the fullest extent permitted by law.
 Note: Before sharing patient information, make yourself aware of any HIPPA or other privacy restrictions that may apply to you and your patient.